 As a victim of crime, you can often feel alone within the criminal justice system.
-The person who victimized you has a lawyer and there are numerous situations where his rights as a defendant will be heard in court.
+You need an Oregon crime victim’s lawyer.
+The person who hurt you has a lawyer and there are numerous situations where his or her rights as a defendant will be heard in court.
 The State has a lawyer, called a Deputy District Attorney or Prosecutor, to represent their interests.
 The prosecutor assigned to your case may not be keeping you informed of developments in the case.
 You may or may not hear from a “victim’s advocate” who works for the State.

-What A Crime Victim’s Attorney Can Do
+What We Can Do

 - Maximize the compensation you are entitled to.
 There are two different types of court cases: criminal and civil.
 When you are the victim of a crime, both cases are potentially involved.
 First, the criminal court process begins.
 This is when the defendant is arrested and may or may not be held in jail awaiting a criminal trial.
 A Deputy District Attorney (prosecutor) is assigned to the case.
 The defendant will likely have hired an attorney or have one appointed for him/her.
 Without representation, your involvement will be limited to testifying at a preliminary hearing called “grand jury” and possibly being kept up to date by the prosecutor.
 If there is a trial you’d need to testify at that.
 They might send you a form to list your out-of-pocket expenses so that they can try to get those covered.
 But their job is not to get money for you.
 That is for the civil court system.
 And for that part of the process, you’ll need your own lawyer.
 An experienced Oregon crime victim’s lawyer can get to work early, while the criminal case is still open.
 It is important to contact an attorney who has familiarity with both the criminal and civil systems and how they can operate together.
 Before going into private practice, Chad Stavley was a Multnomah County Deputy District Attorney.
 He handled thousands of criminal cases as well as hundreds of civil cases.